-For less than a month, Sable Sanborn and Tyler Frank have been seeking customers for their new venture, Garbage to Garden, that picks up food waste outside people's homes and then transforms it into compost.
-The not-for-profit cooperative began accepting customers during August's First Friday Art Walk, and already has more than 100 households participating in the program.
+For less than a month, Sable Sanborn and Tyler Frank have been seeking customers for their new venture, Garbage to Garden, that picks up food waste outside people’s homes and then transforms it into compost.
+The cooperative began accepting customers during August’s First Friday Art Walk, and already has more than 100 households participating in the program.

 “We run on donations,” Sanborn said.
 “The minimum is $11 a month and that covers gas.
 A lot of people donate more.
 If you can’t afford that, you can come in and volunteer.”